 Many of us want to be obedient in this way, but may lack insight into what it looks like to disciple another Christian.
 Consider three key elements of an effective discipleship relationship:

-1. Give Ongoing Instruction
+1. Discipleship Requires Ongoing Instruction

 When it comes to ongoing instruction, discipleship is more than just “doing life” with friends.
 A definite goal must be set, and that goal must be advancing in Christ-likeness.
 E.M.
 Bounds explains being a disciple in this way: “Many Christians are disjointed and aimless because they have no pattern before them after which conduct and character are to be shaped.
 They just move on aimlessly, their minds in a cloudy state, no pattern in view, no point in sight, no standard after which they are striving.
 There is no standard by which to value and gauge their efforts.”